V-Kudryashov/md-Files/BikeLab/BikeLab.md

 - **closect**: Transform representing the closest point on the track to the vehicle.
 Used for visualization during debugging.
 - **target**: Transform representing the target object.
 Used for visualization during debugging.
 - **waitStart**: Boolean flag indicating whether the vehicle should stay.
+- **distanceToRedLight**: Input data.
+Distance to the nearest traffic light.
+Must be greater than zero if the light is red.
+- **stopline**: Input data.
+Stopline of the nearest traffic light.

 ### Public methods
 - **getL()**: Returns the current position of the vehicle on the track.